 At the base of OpenStack lies virtualization technology, which provides the provisions to deploy a virtual machine.
 Typically used as Infrastructure as a service (IaaS).

 OpenStack uses this virtualization technology to provide the necessary framework to enable this Cloud feature.
 Lying in the middleware of the cloud architecture, it is bundled with six core components and several optional components.and this is all about the cloud computing basics.

 Using cloud computing basics components, OpenStack manages to provide a highly scalable software architecture for easier cloud management.
 The core components provide the computing power, storage, network, authentication and image management feature, in the form of Nova, Cinder, and Swift, Neutron, Keystone and Glance respectively.so this is the cloud computing benefits.

-This has been a guide on Cloud Computing Benefits.
-Here we have discussed the types of Benefits and the Core Components of cloud computing.
+This has been a guide to Cloud Computing Benefits.
+Here we have discussed the types of Benefits and the Core Components of cloud computing respectively.
 You may also look at the following articles to learn more –